melendus/dsa-2021-g3/30413/Mihai Alexandru Sandu/Lab10/README.md

-# Lab X
+# Lab 10

-> Edit this file and describe in a few words what you've done in this lab.
+> In this lab we learned about dynamic programing and also about heuristics.
+> We did some examples for dynamic programing and we also had to implement a problem